exoplatform/exo-documentation/docs/GettingStarted.rst

 -  **Notify me on mobile**: If you choose No option, the functions concerning mobile notifications will be hidden.

-.. note:: - A switch button is available to enable or disable the notification type.
+.. note:: - A switch button lets you enable or disable the notification type.
           - A descriptiion is available below every notification type to give more information about the notification type.

 .. _On-site: